 - Cooling, or therapeutic hypothermia.
 The baby’s brain or body is cooled in order to reduce swelling and brain injuries.

 - Hyperbaric oxygen treatment in cases where the cause of HIE is carbon monoxide intoxication.

-- General anesthesia and medications to control seizures.
+- Medications to control seizures.

 - Treatments to assist the baby’s heart function and control blood pressure.